openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 - The HomeAssistant Light Component does not support XY color changes.
 - The HomeAssistant Climate Components is not yet supported.

+## Value Transformations

+Transformations can be applied to:

+- Incoming availability payload
+- Incoming value
+- Outgoing value

+The transformations can be specified using a colon syntax `SERVICENAME:PATTERN`, or starting from openHAB 4.3, using parentheses `SERVICENAME(PATTERN)`.

 ## Incoming Value Transformation

 All mentioned channels allow an optional transformation for incoming MQTT topic values.